GovTechSG/techpass-user-docs/docs/reset-mfa.md

 - [Create service request](https://go.gov.sg/techpass-sr) to remove the MFA of their TechPass profile.

-- When the request is processed successfully, the support team sends an email with instructions on how to reset MFA for the TechPass account.
+- When the request is processed successfully, you will be able to register a new TechPass MFA profile when you try to sign in again.

 >**Note**
 >